GioF71/upmpdcli-docker/DockerHub-README.md

 As I test the Dockerfile on more platforms, I will update this list.

-## Get the image

-Here is the [repository](https://hub.docker.com/repository/docker/giof71/upmpdcli) on DockerHub.

-Getting the image from DockerHub is as simple as typing:

-`docker pull giof71/upmpdcli`

-## Build

-You can build (or rebuild) the image by opening a terminal from the root of the repository and issuing the following command:

-`docker build . -t giof71/upmpdcli`

-It will take a while.
-When it's finished, you can run the container.

 ## Usage

 Say your mpd host is "mpd.local", you can start upmpdcli by typing